 BOARD OF EDUCAION RESPONSIBILITY FOR THE DETERMINATION OF ORDINARY CONTINGENT EXPENSES

 In all school districts of the state school budgets are determined by the qualified voters of the school district.
 In the event the voters reject a proposed budget, the board of education is empowered to levy a tax sufficient to defray the cost of those items specifically authorized by statute, and the cost of those items determined by the board to constitute "ordinary contingent expenses."
-In addition, Section 2023 of the Education Law places a computed dollar cap on general fund appropriations.
+In addition, Sections 2023 and 2023-a of the Education Law place a cap on the tax levy.
 The administrative component of the budget is also subject to a cap.

-Therefore, even if the item is an ordinary contingent expense, the total amount of the administrative component and the total amount of the contingency budget may not exceed the caps set forth pursuant to the following formula:
+Therefore, even if the item is an ordinary contingent expense, the total amount of the administrative component and the amount of the tax levy to support a contingency budget may not exceed the caps set forth pursuant to the following formulas:

 In addition to this limitation, the administration component of a contingent budget may not comprise a greater percentage of the contingency budget, exclusive of the capital component, than the lesser of: (1) that percentage in the prior year's budget; 0r (2) that percentage in the last defeated budget presented for the upcoming year.

-After assuring that the budgetary "caps" are adhered to, the board of education must follow some basic guidelines.
+After assuring that the budgetary and tax levy "caps" are adhered to, the board of education must follow some basic guidelines.
 The underlying rule is found in Education Law, Section 1718, which reads as follows:

 "Section 1718.
 Limitation upon expenditures